0install/docs/docs/specifications/feed.md

 : a full description, which can be several paragraphs long (optional since 0.32, but recommended).
 Supports [localization](#localization).

 `<homepage>`
-: the URL of a web-page describing this interface in more detail
+: the URL of a web-page describing feed or program in more detail.

 `<category>`
 : a classification for the interface.
 If no type is given, then the category is one of the 'Main' categories defined by the [freedesktop.org menu specification](http://standards.freedesktop.org/menu-spec/latest/apa.html).
 Otherwise, it is a URI giving the namespace for the category.